 The natural assets of the Parish should be added to where opportunities are available.
 New development should comply with the requirements of Herefordshire Local Plan Core Strategy Policies SD3 and LD2, and in particular and where appropriate, enhance the biodiversity value of the ecological corridors along the River Wye, Whitchurch Brook and Garron Brook.
 Other measures to enhance connectivity within the local ecological network will be sought through creating, retaining and enhancing important natural habitats and features such as woodland tree buffers, ancient trees, tree-cover in general, ponds, orchards and hedgerows.
-There should be no net loss of biodiversity and the loss of any features, where absolutely necessary, shall be offset through full compensatory measures.
+There should be no net loss of biodiversity and the loss of any features, including those which potentially reduce the coherence and effectiveness of the ecological network of sites, will only be permitted in exceptional circumstances and where satisfactory offset and compensatory measures can be brought forward.